 Kripalu Vinyasa Flow (Levels I, II and III) infuses the movements of the Vinyasa style with the Kripalu tradition, bringing in the four yoga paths (Jnana, Hatha, Bhakti and Karma) for a holistic approach to yoga.
 The special "gradient" sequencing of the class brings attention to the physical, subtle and causal body to provide a transformative yoga experience.
 A Kripalu yoga class is led in a way that allows practitioners to explore their own personal mind/body connection in a safe environment, and learn to integrate their yoga experience "off the mat" in their daily lives.

-In Mindful Hatha Yoga there is a concentration on the meditative approach to yoga.
+Mindful Hatha Yoga with concentration on the meditative approach to yoga.
 With gentle stretching, sitting and prone postures, and breathing, Mindful Hatha Yoga encourages the yoga practitioner to experience the present moment.
 Mindful Hatha Yoga follows the traditional yoga approach, bringing awareness of the body through the postures (Asanas) and focus on the breath (Pranayama) to prepare the mind for concentration and meditation (Dhyana).

 Energy Body Yoga focuses on three of the 8 limbs of yoga: classic yoga postures (Asanas), working with yogic breathing (Pranayama) and concentration (Dharana).
 The class goes through an active yoga experience that includes standing, sitting, balancing and prone yoga postures.
 Attention is given to the energy body that includes the Chakras and the importance of the spine as the main energy channel.